ethersphere/bee-docs/docs/access-the-swarm/direct-upload.md

 ---

 :::caution
-We recommend turning the encryption *ON* when using this feature.
-Otherwise the uniformity assumption will be broken.
+We recommend turning encryption *ON* when using this feature with content that has to be re-uploaded due to uniqueness and uniformity assumptions regarding chunk addresses that have been stamped in a given postage batch.
 Please note that when uploading the same content multiple times using the same postage stamp without encryption will cause your postage stamp to fill-up faster than usual!
 :::